 If you suspect the behavior is ongoing, you may consider installing some kind of keylogging software that will capture every keystroke your spouse types.
 This may be the only way to preserve instant messages, and it may be the only way to hold onto e-mails that are stored on services like Yahoo!, Hotmail, and Gmail, because they don't exist on the hard drive, only on the remote server.
 Before you do, however, make sure you visit with your attorney to confirm that the steps you're taking are legal.
 Installing the software may be illegal in several states, especially if you are not the owner of the computer.

 Many cell phone companies keep records of their customers' specific calling activity, but only for 2-3 months.
 If you suspect your spouse is having an affair, talk to your lawyer now.
 It may be advisable for your lawyer to proceed with filing the divorce just so you can subpoena your spouse's cell phone records and get usable data.

 Judges have learned over time to discount what one spouse thinks about what the other spouse did and why, so this is not going to be about your saying what you think your spouse did.
 It's about presenting evidence the judge can understand.
 Avoid making inferences or guesses unless your lawyer asks you to make them.
 Focus on what you know and can prove to the judge.

 Keep the Kids Out

 I can't think of anything crueler to a child than asking that child to help prove that Mom or Dad is cheating.
 Well yes, I guess there are crueler things, but not many.
 Just don't go there.
 Even if your kid has the goods and is willing to testify, the consequences are devastating.
-If proving adultery requires the testimony or participation of your child, it's not worth it.
+If proving adultery requires the testimony or participation of your child, it's rarely worth it.